 – Dehydration(and headaches) was a threat all the time

-– Everything was dusty – but hey, riding a tuk tuk was a lot of fun!
+– Everything was dusty – but hey, riding a tuk-tuk was a lot of fun!

-– At the temples there were plenty of insects (ants and mosquitoes but also delightful butterflies and dragonflies), many locals trying to get money out of us constantly “one dollar, one dollar, one dollar” (sometimes sketchers get special treatment and not treated like tourists but this didn’t happen at all) the monkeys attacked sketchers on two occasions and the large groups of tourists (from China were the worst) invaded our personal space in a way I hadn’t experienced before (I actually started telling them to get back rather than being friendly like I normally am!)
+– At the temples there were plenty of insects (ants and mosquitoes but also delightful butterflies and dragonflies), many locals trying to get money out of us constantly “one dollar, one dollar, one dollar” (sometimes sketchers get special treatment and are not treated like tourists but this didn’t happen at all) the monkeys attacked sketchers on two occasions and the large groups of tourists (from China were the worst) invaded our personal space in a way I hadn’t experienced before (I actually started telling them to get back rather than being friendly like I normally am!)

-We all had to conserve energy, and I didn’t do any of my usual ‘fill-in’ sketches but took every oportunity to rest.
+We all had to conserve energy, and I didn’t do any of my usual ‘fill-in’ sketches but took every opportunity to rest.
 The town of Siem Reap was fantastic – wished I had sketched in town more and more of the local people, but we often retreated to our hotel for midday breaks and early dinners.

-As much as I loved the place, it was a sobering visit – the poverty and hardship of its current people and the complete disappearance of the vast vast Khmer Empire and all that remains is this massive crumbling mountains of stone.
+As much as I loved the place, it was a sobering visit – the poverty and hardship of its current people and the complete disappearance of the vast vast Khmer Empire and all that remains are these massive crumbling mountains of stone.
 I am so thankful that I worship a God who doesn’t need temples made by hand and that speaks directly through His word.
 This trip was as purely as a painting tourist, but it has made me much more interested in doing more meaningful trips to countries like Cambodia in the future.

 We all returned home with some beautiful sketches but please don’t think that they were easy!